 This page includes links and suggests for information that may be helpful to the public.

 - TRAINING CERTIFICATION LOOKUP REPORT: The Division of Liquor Control is pleased to provide an interactive report that allows you to verify training certifications for individuals.
-The report will be updated weekly and contains individual names, training completion dates, training expiration dates, and related information.
+The report contains individual names, training completion dates, training expiration dates, and related information.
 It includes Train the Trainer Certifications.
 If a name does not appear on the report, we do not have a current training record in our system for that individual or their training has expired.
 Due to integration with our new Licensing Portal, updates to this report may be temporarily delayed.
 Thank you for your patience Click CERTIFICATE LOOKUP here to access the report.
 Please contact us if you have any questions or concerns at (802) 828-2339.